coolprogrammerarpit007/database/README.md

 "Started week-1 which is on relating tables", learn about how to write sub-queries, what are ER Daigrams, what are primary and foreign key and what are many relationships betwen tabes.

 "Completed week 1 Lecture on relating database", Now onwards to pratice set on week 1.

+"Revise all the concepts on database, till I learn and now moving to the assignments"